canonical/netbox/charm/docs/explanation/charm-architecture.md

 - statsd_exporter.
 To expose gunicorn metrics.

-Besides the integrations provided directly by the 12 Factor project, the next integrations are implemented in NetBox:
+Besides the integrations provided directly by the paas-app-charmer toolchain, the next integrations are implemented in NetBox:
 - SAML integration.
 - S3 integration.